THEZJLin/EE205/README.md

     - *turn* - Provides a menu for players to select their actions during their turn.
     - *useSkill* - A state allowing players to select available spells to use
     - *Movement* - State that allows players to navigate through the map and view information on specific tiles
-        - skillCast - State inheriting from movement, allows players to select a tile to cast skills
+        - skillCast - State inheriting from movement, allows players to select a tile to cast skills on
     - *ff* - A state allowing players to "fast-forward" their current game
 * *Console* - Utilizes a deque to display messages to the screen
 * *Square* - A core part of gameplay, stores most of the game data